qlstico/parcelQL/readme.md

 You have the option of pressing the `Add A Database` button at any time while on this page.
 This will prompt you to provide a database name to create.

 You also have the option of deleting a database by single-clicking to select it (indicated with dark grey background behind tile), and the `Remove Database` button will apear at the top of the page.
-Clicking this will delete the selected database.
+Clicking this will prompt confirmation before deletion.

 ![Add or Delete DB](https://user-images.githubusercontent.com/46896778/60851645-00c2bb00-a1c2-11e9-894d-af6fef86f4cc.png)